365businessdev/docs/docs/en-us/365-business-e-invoice/zugferd-xrechnung.md

 Since the introduction of ZUGFeRD 2.1.1 in July 2020, ZUGFeRD and XRechnung are now fully compatible.

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Good to know:</strong> 365 business E-Invoice creates ZUGFeRD 2.3.0 files in the EXTENDED profile and is therefore fully compatible with XRechnung.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong> 365 business E-Invoice creates ZUGFeRD 2.3.0 files in the EXTENDED profile and is therefore fully compatible with XRechnung.
 No additional configuration is required for processing incoming XRechnung files.
 </div>

 ## What is Factur-X?